Cureja/nottouhou/styleguide.md

 # Basic Style Guide
 Will be updated as people push code that gives me OCD.

 ### General
-Tabs, not spaces.
+Tabs, not spaces (except where stated otherwise).
 Align line wraps with spaces if need be.
+Braces on the same line.

 ### JS
-Braces on new line, except when creating an array with predetermined data i.e.

-	var xs = {
-		"foo",
-		"bar"
-	}
+Nothing JS-specific yet.

 ### CSS
-Braces on same line i.e.

-	div {
-		float: left
-	}
+Nothing CSS-specific yet.

 ### HTML
 Lowercase tags. `<div>`, not `<DIV>`
 Generally, indent for every subtag.
 Exceptions for deep nesting of tags or where not indenting is more readable.
+Not indenting `<head>` or `<body>` is also fine.

 ### Ruby
-TBD when I learn Ruby syntax.
+Two spaces per tab.

 ### Commits
 Commit messages take verb form i.e.